yitao-yu/pwc-feeds/README.md

 All credits to [the original author](https://github.com/ml-feeds/pwc-feeds)

-The original rss feed is not available in my region(maybe because he use google's serverless : P).
+The original rss feed is not available in my region.
 I simply addapt the code and created a similar service utilizing the github action.

 This is **NOT** an official rss feed.